Gum Disease FAQs: What You Need to Know About Gingivitis and Periodontitis

 Gingivitis, or early gum disease, often produces symptoms such as red, tender gums and bleeding while flossing.
 You also might notice bleeding while eating hard or crunchy foods.
 Your dental hygienist might tell you that you have some pockets in your gums where they attach to your teeth.

 As gum disease progresses, it can turn to periodontitis.
 Symptoms are more severe than those found with gingivitis.
 Pockets will get larger and you might notice pus seeping out between your gums and your teeth.
 Your teeth might get loose.
 You might get sores in your mouth or struggle with a foul taste or smell coming from your mouth.

 What Are the Dangers of Gum Disease?

-Periodontitis can cause tooth loss and serious infections.
+Periodontitis can cause tooth loss, serious infections, and affect your overall health.
 In rare cases, the infection can spread.
-There are also indications that dental infections can cause heart problems or exacerbate the symptoms of diabetes.
-It’s important to have your gum disease treated promptly by a San Diego periodontist.
+There are also indications that dental infections can cause heart problems or exacerbate the symptoms of diabetes and potentially cancer.
+It’s important to have your gum disease treated promptly by a periodontist.

 What Causes Gum Disease?

 Your periodontist will first instruct you in good oral hygiene.
 In cases of mild gingivitis, improving your dental hygiene can actually reverse the condition and improve the health of your gums.
 If the disease has progressed to periodontitis, treatments might include scaling and root planing, laser treatment, and various surgical treatments.
 San Diego Periodontics & Implant Dentistry will talk to you about the options that are best for your gums.